itshadii1/Movie-Booking-System/README.md

 Movie Booking System (FastAPI + React)

 What this is
-- A simple BookMyShow-style app: browse cinemas/shows, pick seats, and book.
+- A BookMyShow-style app: browse cinemas/shows, pick seats, and book.
 - Bonus: admin panel to manage movies/cinemas/screens/shows and view seat ownership.

 Tech stack